Research Focus Key Words

-Dr. Shivakumara obtained his PhD in Biomedical and Veterinary Sciences from Virginia Tech, USA, in 2007.
+Prof. Shivakumara obtained his PhD in Biomedical and Veterinary Sciences from Virginia Tech, USA, in 2007.

 After two (2007-2011) postdoctoral stints (one at the University of Kansas, and the other at the Los Alamos National Laboratory) he joined IBAB as a Faculty Scientist in February 2012.
 In addition to genomics research, he is involved in teaching microbiology, cell biology, and lab courses related to these modules to MSc students at IBAB.

-Dr. Shivakumara is also the coordinator of the MSc program (since April 2015).
+Prof. Shivakumara is also the coordinator of the MSc program (since April 2015).

 PhD: Virginia Tech, USA, 2007

 - University of Kansas, Lawrence, Kansas, USA

 - Los Alamos National Laboratory, Los Alamos, New Mexico, USA

 Instructor and Lecturer, University of Agricultural Sciences, Bengaluru, 1999-2001